pni-lab/connattractor/docs/01-paper.md

 controls.

 ASD ({numref}`clinical-validity` left side) was found to be characterized by increased activity of the sensory-motor and middle cingular cortices during "action-execution" related states and increased visual and decreased sensory and auditory activity during "perception" states, likely reflecting the widely acknowledged, yet poorly understood, perceptual atypicalities in ASD {cite:p}`hadad2019perception`.
 ASD related changes in the internal-external axis were characterized by more involvement of the posterior cingulate, the precuneus, the nucleus accumbens, the dorsolateral prefrontal cortex (dlPFC), the cerebellum (Crus II and lobule VII) and inferior temporal regions during activity of the internalizing subsystem (Table **X**).
-While similar, default mode network (DMN)-related changes have often been attributed to an atypical integration of information about the “self” and the “other”, a more detailed CHNN-analysis may help to further disentangle the specific nature of these changes.
+While similar, default mode network (DMN)-related changes have often been attributed to an atypical integration of information about the “self” and the “other”, a more detailed FCHN-analysis may help to further disentangle the specific nature of these changes.

 In SCZ, the most prominent differences were found on the internal-external axis, with elevated activity in several brain regions during brain activity on the basin of the internal subsystem and decreased activity in the external subsystem. ({numref}`clinical-validity`B, Table **X**).
 These findings are in line with the notion that, in schizophrenia, the forward projections have decreased functional connectivity relative to the back projections, and this may reduce the effects of external bottom-up inputs from the world relative to internal top-down thought processes {cite:p}`rolls2021attractor`.
 On the axis of the perception-action subsystems, the main difference was found in the visual and sensorimotor cortices, concordant with the widespread notion of visual and sensory deficits in SCZ {cite:p}`javitt2009sensory; butler2008visual; adamek2022early`.